 I paid $5 for an entrance fee to their sunflower field on the Saturday before Labor Day Monday.
 It was definitely a late arrival to sunflower fields at this point, and I was glad that they had their second field up a bit later.
 Glad to support local growers, and I appreciate their effort in keeping the field nice for people who want to take photos.

 Follow me on Instagram for any travel ideas and what I am up to.
 I have some Oregon highlights saved on my Instagram bio, so definitely check them out HERE.
-Most of the time, I am in Portland for only a few brief hours or two days ma, so I usually check out popular hyped places I find on Yelp or even bloggers or foodie accounts.

 I typically don’t recommend hotels nor Airbnb because I book it very last minute.
 As long as the place has free parking and a somewhat decent bed and is clean, I am good.
 I like the Hotel Tonight app to find a last-minute room, and this works out perfectly for us two people.
-With more, I’d definitely recommend booking things in advance!

-As mentioned at the beginning of the post, Portland is great for food and hang out for the day or two.
+As mentioned at the beginning of the post, Portland is great for food and hang out for a day or two.
 If you have a few days to spare, I highly recommend you drive to explore other parts of Oregon such as the iconic Cannon Beach, Cape Kiwanda (my most favorite Oregon coast town), Columbia River Gorge (many waterfalls), Crater Lake (that deep blue lake I swear will blow your mind!), Painted Hills, Mt.
 Hood, Samuel H. Boardman State Scenic Corridor, Willamette Valley (wine tasting) and many great stops along Oregon Coast.